tweag/ormolu/DESIGN.md

 We set for the following goals (mostly taken from [brittany](https://github.com/lspitzner/brittany)):
-* Preserve the meaning of the formatted functions;
+* Preserve the meaning of the formatted functions when no CPP is used;
 * Make reasonable use of screen space;
 * Use linear space and computation time on the size of the input;
 * Preserve comments;